chrysn/aiocoap/README.rst

 in the `github issue tracker`_.
 Pull requests are welcome there; if you start working on larger changes, please coordinate on the issue tracker.

+Security critical bugs may instead be reported in private to <chrysn@fsfe.org>
+(`PGP key`_) for coordinated disclosure; the maintainer reserves the right to publish fixes ahead of a planned embargo time at he deems suitable.

 Documentation is built using sphinx_ with ``python3 -m sphinx doc/ ${TARGET}``;
 hacks used there are described in ``./doc/README.doc``.